dmentipl/cocktails/content/_index.md

 title = "Need a drink?"
 +++

-Here is a collection of cocktail [recipes](recipes) to share with family, friends, and others.
-Feel free to explore by ingredient below.
-If you're interested, further details [about](about) this site are available.
+Here is a collection of cocktail recipes to share with family, friends, and others.
+Feel free to explore by ingredient, or browse the list. _Note: these recipes use rich sugar syrup which is 2:1 sugar-to-water by volume, as opposed to simple syrup which is 1:1._